Centre for Religion and Society (CRS)

 This is a collaboration between the Institute of Islamic Understanding Malaysia (IKIM), International Center for Law and Religion Studies (ICLRS), Brigham Young University, Religious Freedom Institute (RFI) and Seminari Theoloji Malaysia (STM).

-(Together with conference speakers.
-Mr. Ahmad Fahmi Mohd Samsudin, President ABIM & Mrs. Suraya Wen, Director JPNIN- Research Institute & Training on National Integration Malaysia).
+Together with the conference speakers.
+Mr. Ahmad Fahmi Mohd Samsudin, President ABIM & Mrs. Suraya Wen, Director JPNIN- Research Institute & Training on National Integration Malaysia.

 1. Seminars, conference and forums: Participate in and hold conferences related to interfaith relations in Malaysia and abroad.